 You can also buy more points – add 50 points for $50 per month up to a maximum of 400 points…

 $50 per month!
 That’s quite extortionate, isn’t it?
 I take it that Hootsuite would dissuade you from buying extra points.
 If you can’t manage more than 50-points worth of analytics, your screen will likely to be too crowded and disorganised.
 Unless you are a syndicated business, in which case better off with higher, the Enterprise option.

 With the Free version you can still view the generic analytics reports at a glance (i.e. instead of logging into Twitter Analytics, Facebook Analytics and Google Analytics separately), so it is still convenient.
 But as you juggle between multiple media profiles, you want to study your followers and the conversion rates more in detail.
 So the Pro version’s analytic feature really is much more valuable.

 RSS feeds / Atom feeds are XML files generated by websites as a way to subscribe to new content on the site.
 Hootsuite can automatically post new content not just from your website, but from any other sites to your social networks.

 And how do you get an RSS reader?
 There is a free app that you can install into your Hootsuite dashboard (“Hootsuite Syndicator”).
 It will let you pull, read and share different articles, and track which stories you’ve shared.

-You can set up to 2 RSS feeds with Free version, and unlimited number with Pro.
+You can set up to 2 RSS feeds with the Free version and an unlimited number with Pro.

-I personally see app integration feature for more techies, or in-deapth social media marketers.
+I personally see app integration features for more techies or in-depth social media marketers.
 There are some popular networks such as Flickr, Xing, Flipboard, Reddit, SoundCloud, Vimeo and so on.
-With MailChimp app, you can monitor your email campaign within the Hootsuite platform, which can be convenient if you use MailChimp.
+With the MailChimp app, you can monitor your email campaign within the Hootsuite platform, which can be convenient if you use MailChimp.